lossofego/spotify2soulseek/README.md

 ## License

-MIT — Do whatever you want.
+MIT — meow meow meow meow meow meow

 ## Legal

 For personal use.
-Support artists by going to shows and buying merch.
+Support hard working artists by going to shows and buying merch.

 ---

-*made with spite towards streaming platforms*
+fuck spotify